MANGGARAI

 WHAT TO SEE?

-The church is the central point of town with a wonderful interior.
+The cathedral is a landmark in Ruteng with a wonderful interior.

-A traditional village within Ruteng which can be an alternative to see Manggarai architecture which is about the same as in Wae Rebo and Todo.
-No explanation is provided at the village.
+Ruteng Pu'u is a traditional village within Ruteng which can be an alternative to see Manggarai architecture which is about the same as in Wae Rebo and Todo.
+No explanation is provided in the village.

 Golo Coro